Your Complete Guide To London’s Best Musicals | 13 Shows Worth Every Penny

-Ever since jazz hands were (presumably) invented by a theatre director taking the request for ‘a show of hands’ too literally, musicals have delighted the masses with their bright lights, catchy numbers, and passers-by who suspiciously happen to know the exact lyrics & dance moves to the song being sung by some rando within earshot.
+Ever since jazz hands were (presumably) invented by a theatre director taking the request for ‘a show of hands’ too literally, musicals have delighted the masses with their bright lights, catchy numbers, and passers-by in street scenes who conveniently come together in dazzling displays of impromptu choreography.

 Sit back, and enjoy the shows…